BLM Grassroots Santa Clarita Valley

 QUEER AFFIRMING

-We foster a queer‐affirming network.
-When we gather, we do so with the intention of freeing ourselves from the tight grip of heteronormative thinking, or rather, the belief that all in the world are heterosexual (unless s/he or they disclose otherwise).
+We foster a queer‐affirming network that aligns with the abolitionist agenda.
+When we gather, we do so with the intention of freeing ourselves from the tight grip of heteronormative thinking, which often overlooks the diversity of identities within the Black freedom movement and beyond.
+Our aim is to recognize that not everyone in the world is heterosexual, unless s/he or they disclose otherwise, and to empower our community power to embrace all identities.

 INTERGENERATIONAL